LucasAlfare/DinoCubeSolver/README.md

 # How this program works

-To achieve solutions, the class `Generator.java` performs the indexing phase and stores the results in a binary file of extension `.depth`.
-The file has 77963 KB.
+To achieve solutions, the class `Generator.java` performs the indexing phase and stores the results in a binary file of extension `.dino`.
+The file has 19491 KB.

 That file is loaded by the class `Search.java`, which also provides the static method `search(State)`, which returns a list containing the indexes of each move that solves the state passed.